 Understanding the UCAT

-The UCAT is a computerized multiple choice test that lasts 2 hours.
+The UCAT is a computerized multiple choice test that lasts just under 2 hours.
 You cannot pause once started.
-The test is split into 5 sections; verbal reasoning, decision making, quantitative reasoning, abstract reasoning and situational judgement.
+The test is split into 4 sections; verbal reasoning, decision making, quantitative reasoning, and situational judgement.
+Abstract reasoning has been removed from 2025.
 Questions are randomly presented, so you will have a different test to your friends.

 - Situational judgement test.
 This part is 26 minutes long with 69 questions.
-Here you will be told a hypothetical clinical scenario, each with six questions, and discuss appropriate courses of action.
+Here you will be told a hypothetical clinical scenario, each with up to six questions, and discuss appropriate courses of action.

 Access arrangements for extra time can be requested here.